intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    the liaison statement reply.
 This address is usually not a personal address but rather a generic address associated to a role or process.
 For liaison statements sent by the IETF, this address should be the alias of the liaison manager, if applicable, or an address maintained by the IAB for liaison management such as liaison-coordination@iab.org.
-If a "Send Reply To" address is provided the expectation is that a statement sent in reply will only be sent to this address and will then be distributed accordingly internally in the receiving organisation follow their internal process.
+If a "Send Reply To" address is provided, the expectation is that a statement sent in reply will only be sent to this address and will then be distributed in the receiving organisation, following their internal process.

 To:
 : The statement needs to indicate to which body it is sent.
 A statement may be sent to multiple bodies or